dslraja97/CollectionFramework/README.md

 # CollectionFramework
-This repository contains of all the collcetio framework.
+This repository contains of all the collcetion framework.